meinto/anonymous-api-auth-provider/README.md

 The basic idea is, to prevent unauthorised access of a public endpoint by bots or bad clients.
 Only known clients should be able to use the api.
 For example when you have a `POST` interface which should only be able to be requested by your own website.
 All requests from other clients to this public `POST` endpoint should be rejected.

-This Repository introduces a separate serive, the "Anonymus API Auth Provider" (`aaap`), which can be requested to retrieve an access-token.
+This Repository introduces a separate serive, the "Anonymous API Auth Provider" (`aaap`), which can be requested to retrieve an access-token.
 The public endpoint can then validate this token.

 The `aaap` and the public endpoint therefore share an api-key as secret.
 The `aaap` signs the token with the api-key and the public endpoint can check if the signature was signed with this api-key.
 Otherwise the public endpoint would reject the request.